parthvaidya/ChessAssignment/README.md

 Instructions:

-1. Open the ChessPieces file
+1. Open the ChessPieces.cs file

 2. Uncomment the MoveTo in the  onMouseDown function